education.vic.gov.au

 Contacting students during the placement

-The principal or the structured workplace learning coordinator must contact the student:
+The principal or nominated person or the structured workplace learning coordinator must contact the student:

 • at least once during the arrangement

-• if the placement under the arrangement includes placement days during more than 1 school term, at least once during each of those terms
+• if the placement under the arrangement includes placement days during more than one school term, at least once during each of those terms

 Contact may be made by either visiting the workplace or by telephoning and speaking to the employer and the student.